0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 > $ git checkout gh-pages

 #### Remove all files for this branch
 > $ git rm -rf .
+> (dot is needed)
+> (Before you delete: check that you really are in the branch gh-pages and  with $ rf-files, whether you see the _site folder.
+If you see it, git sees it as well.
+If you remove it, you have to check it out again with $ git checkout master _site.
+Otherwise, you may also take your file manager.
+What you need in the end is the .git foder, .gitignore file, and the contents of the _site copied out of the folder next to it, .git and .gitignore.
+Then you can delete _site.)

 #### Retrieve .gitignore and activate _site folder
-Now we change the gitignore folder to make _site folder known to git and therefore visible for us in the new branch.
+Now we change the .gitignore folder to make _site folder known to git and therefore visible for us in the new branch.
 > $ git checkout master -- .gitignore

 Remove the line _site.